 Genesis 37 tells of Joseph’s dreams, outrageous as they were they made his brothers jealous, so they sold him into slavery to Potiphar in Egypt.

->

-> Genesis 38 tells the story of Judah and Tamar. one of the rules of the Old Testament is that if a man dies without producing an heir, it was the duty of his brother to try to produce and offspring to his widow.
+Genesis 38 tells the story of Judah and Tamar.
+One of the rules of the Old Testament is that if a man dies without producing an heir it was the duty of his brother to try to produce an offspring to his widow.
 Onan shirked this responsibility, and that was the sin of Onan.
-Tamar is thus still barren, so she tricks Judah.
+Tamar was thus still barren, so she tricked Judah into committing adultery.
 You can read it for yourself.
-Judah finally confesses: She is more righteous than I.
+Judah finally confessed: She is more righteous than I.

->

-> Genesis 39 then picks up the story of Joseph and Potiphar’s wife.
-This is a classic, and for doing the right thing he is falsely accused, and thrown in jail.
+Genesis 39 then picks up the story of Joseph and Potiphar’s wife.
+The story is a classic, and for doing the right thing, Joseph is falsely accused and thrown in jail.

 There is no way to even comment on the Lord’s Prayer, so enjoy and take God’s word to heart!